 We followed the trail across Island Pass, which stands tall at 10,221 feet.
 Along the way, we took time to stop and visit with several other hikers at Thousand Island Lake.
 The scenery was breathtaking, and we couldn’t resist taking a few pictures to capture the moment.
 Along the way, we stopped to chat with several other hikers at the lake, which was a great opportunity to connect with other like-minded people.

 After Thousand Island Lake, we passed Garnet, Shadow, and Rosalie lakes before finally reaching Devil’s Postpile and Reds Meadow.
 The trail was challenging, but the sense of accomplishment we felt upon reaching our destination was worth it.

 At Reds Meadow, we met up with two hikers we had encountered on the trail.
 We sat down for dinner together and enjoyed some delicious patty melts and beers.
 The conversation was enjoyable, and we shared stories about our experiences on the trail.
 It was the perfect way to recharge after a long day of hiking.

 After dinner, I headed over to the general store where I picked up a fresh apple and banana to have for breakfast the next day.
 It was important to stock up on fresh produce whenever possible, as it helped to keep us fueled and energized for the journey ahead.

 I also took the opportunity to wash off five days’ worth of dirt and grime in the showers, which cost $5.00.
-It was a small price to pay to be the freshest smelling hiker on the trail.
+It was a small price to pay to be the freshest-smelling hiker on the trail.
 As I settled down for the night in the backpacker’s camp, I hoped that my air mattress would hold up for the night.
-I’m looking forward to tomorrows hike to Squaw Lake.
+I’m looking forward to tomorrow’s hike to Virginia Lake and Squaw Lake.